Bee on green milkweed (asclepias viridis)

 Quick Fixes:

-• Add course materials for drainage
+• Add coarse materials for drainage

-• Plant in fall in cooler temperature
+• Plant in fall in cooler temperatures

 • Choose tougher species like viridis, asperula, or verticillata